adidimant/FullStack-INT-Dec-23/05-React/!React-Project/instructions.md

 - Weather Forecast App -

-Description: Create a weather app that displays current weather conditions based on the user's location (nearest to a main city) or a search query (like "Tel-Aviv" or "London", the API supports not only capital cities).
+Create a weather app that displays current weather conditions based on the user's location (nearest to a main city) or a search query (like "Tel-Aviv" or "London", the API supports not only capital cities).
+The user should choose if he would like to search based on his location or by the query.
-Use the following API of wttr.into get real-time data: `GET https://wttr.in/Tel-Aviv?format=j1`
+Use the following API of wttr.into to get real-time data: `GET https://wttr.in/Tel-Aviv?format=j1`

 Material Requirements:
 * Handling API requests and displaying real-time data.